tik9/tik9.github.io/README.md

 ..showing my Github and Stackexchange activities.

-I think both companies do their job well, each in its way:
+Both companies do their job well:

 Github is complex regarding user interaction and you have several possibilities including a static site for each repo.
 Although I must admit I never did much on Bitbucket, which should be worthwhile inspecting.
 But for another day..

-Stackexchange is an independent company and does a good job regarding social coding.
-I post and comment here and there where I can.
+Stackexchange is an independent company and is in social coding.
+I post and comment here and there.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;
 ![img-stackex](assets/se.png)